-To produce an evidence-based tsetse control programme that reduces the risk of Rhodesian sleeping sickness in the local communities surrounding the Vwaza Marsh Wildlife Reserve.
+Researchers at LSTM have been awarded around £1M from the Medical Research Council, to produce an evidence-based tsetse control programme that reduces the risk of Rhodesian sleeping sickness within the local communities surrounding the Vwaza Marsh Wildlife Reserve.